Ablation, Embolization, and Supportive Procedures for Lung Neuroendocrine Tumors

 Ablation

-• Radiofrequency ablation (RFA) uses high-energy radio waves for treatment.
-A thin, needle-like probe is placed through the skin and into the tumor.
-Placement of the probe is guided by ultrasound or CT scans.
-The tip of the probe releases a high-frequency current that heats the tumor and destroys the cancer cells.
+RFA uses high-energy radio waves.
+A thin, needle-like probe is put through the skin and into the tumor.
+Placement of the probe is guided by an ultrasound or CT scan.
+The tip of the probe releases a high-frequency electric current which heats the tumor and destroys the cancer cells.

-• Microwave thermotherapy uses microwaves to heat and destroy cancer cells.
+Microwave thermotherapy is similar to RFA, except it uses microwaves to heat and destroy the cancer cells.

 Embolization